defold/doc/docs/en/manuals/factory.md

 : The id of the factory component that should spawn a new game object.

 `[position]`
 : (optional) The world position of the new game object.
 This should be a `vector3`.
-If you do not specify a position, the game object is spawned at the position of the factory component.
+If you do not specify a position, the game object is spawned at the position of the game object calling `factory.create()`.

 `[rotation]`
 : (optional) The world rotation of the new game object.
 This should be a `quat`.